Year Released: 2014

 Hiroyuki Sanada imbues his older Nagasse with a fragile inner peace won only after fully embracing his guilt from the war.
 It is conveyed not so much in words, but through his sensitive face, his eyes, and his voice, all now stripped of all authority except a higher one to which he knows he must answer.

-With summer and its tsunami of breathless spectacle about to hit the shores, take time for this delicate tale of love and forgiveness.
+After a summer and its tsunami of breathless spectacle, take time for this delicate tale of love and forgiveness.

 This film hits a homerun for Different Drummer.
 First of all, it is a World War II film, not so much about the war itself, but about its effects and after effects on soldier and civilian alike.
 The victors and the defeated.
 The brutalized and the brutalizers.